 Once you have cocoapods installed, the next step would be to create a Podfile.

-To create that, open up a terminal window and navigate to the location of your Xcode project folder and
+To create that, open up a terminal window and navigate to the location of your Xcode project folder.

 Next, add Firebase Pod to the PodFile.

-This will take a few seconds to downloading Firebase dependencites and integrating to your Xcode project.
+This will take a few seconds to download Firebase dependencies and integrate it into your Xcode project.

-Now onwards, you would need to use .xcworkspace to open up the project instead of using .xcodeproj.
+From now onwards, you will need to use .xcworkspace to open up the project instead of using .xcodeproj.

-Go ahead and close the Xcode project if you haven’t already and open up .xcworkspace file to launch the project.
+Go ahead and close the Xcode project if you haven’t already done so, and open up .xcworkspace file to launch the project.

-As you can see on the project navigator, there are two sections one is an acutal project files and another one is pod files.
+As you can see, on the project navigator, there are two sections: one is an actual project file and the other one is pod files.

-Next step is to add initialization code from Firebase to Xcode.
+The next step is to add the initialization code from Firebase to Xcode.

-Open up FirebaseiOSDemo folder form the project navigator → Choose AppDelegate.swift file in which I will be adding two lines of code.
+Open up FirebaseiOSDemo folder from the project navigator → choose AppDelegate.swift file in which I will be adding two lines of code.

-Another one is inside didFinishLaunchingWithOptions() method but before return true line in the AppDelegate.file as well.
+Another one is inside didFinishLaunchingWithOptions() method but before the return true line in the AppDelegate.file.